tacocat820/flufff/README.md

 ```
 the arguments are separated with a comma
 you can inject things into a command by adding a variable in square brackets
-the init command is only ran when using `fluff add` and the update command runs each update
+the init command is only ran when using `flufff add` and the update command runs each update